Community-based natural resource management

-Pact supports communities around the world to responsibily manage their natural resources on their own.
+Pact supports communities around the world to responsibily undertake natural resource management on their own.

 The wellbeing of planet and people are inextricably linked.
 Natural resources and healthy ecosystems sustain humanity, and the best stewards of these resources and ecosystems are the local communities and indigenous peoples who live in and near areas of high conservation value.
-Pact supports communities around the world to responsibily manage their natural resources on their own.
+Pact supports communities around the world to undertake effective natural resource management (NRM) that benefits both people and the environment.
+Community-based NRM brings together conservation and development to overcome social challenges such a poverty, hunger and climate change.

 Land and resource governance